Elections in Italy: Referendums

+Overview

 The constitution of Italy provides for two kinds of binding referendums.

 A legislative referendum can be called in order to abrogate a law totally or partially, if requested by 500,000 electors or five regional councils.
 This kind of referendum is valid only if at least a majority of electors goes to the polling station.
 It is forbidden to call a referendum regarding financial laws or laws relating to pardons or the ratification of international treaties.

 A constitutional referendum can be called in order to approve a constitutional law or amendment only when it has been approved by the Houses (Chamber of Deputies and Senate of the Republic) with a majority of less than two thirds in both or either House, and only at the request of one fifth of the members of either House, or 500,000 electors or five Regional Councils.
 A constitutional referendum is valid no matter how many electors go to the polling station.
 Any citizen entitled to vote in an election may participate in a referendum.